2019-2020 Parent and Student Handbook

 Steps to follow when checking a Student out of School:

 For a student to leave school, a parent or legal guardian must sign the student out at the Attendance Office.
-If someone other than the parent or guardian wishes to sign out a student, a written note or phone call from the parent is required.
 For the safety and protection of the student, identification of the person signing them out will be required at the Attendance Office.
-For the purposes of lunch, students are only checked out to their parent/guardian.
+If someone other than the parent or guardian wishes to sign out a student, only individuals listed on a student’s emergency contact list in Skyward may check out a child during the school day.

 Steps to follow when checking a Student in during the School Day: